Silken Painting of Emperor Go-Daigo: Royal decree of sanctity

-In addition, from 2006 to 2010, Buddhist art researcher Keiichi Uchida pointed out that Emperor Go-Daigo cannot be called an aberration in terms of Buddhist beliefs.
+In addition, from 2006 to 2010, Buddhist art researcher Keiichi Uchida said that Emperor Go-Daigo cannot be called an aberration in terms of Buddhist beliefs.

-The "Shoten Ku" prayer, which Amino considered heretical and connected to this work, was actually a prayer for "breath of life" (the power of Buddha to calm illnesses and natural disasters), and had no dubious meaning..In the explanation of Shoten Ku, the phrase "to dispel grudges" is sometimes used, but it is a common phrase in Shingon esoteric Buddhism to pray for good health by dispelling grudges, so it cannot be considered as a curse on the Shogunate.
+The "Shoten Ku" prayer, which Amino considered heretical and connected to this work, was actually a prayer for "breath of life" (the power of Buddha to calm illnesses and natural disasters), and had no dubious meaning.In the explanation of Shoten Ku, the phrase "to dispel grudges" is sometimes used, but it is a common phrase in Shingon esoteric Buddhism to pray for good health by dispelling grudges, so it cannot be considered as a curse on the Shogunate.

 Uchida also showed that the scene in this work is the "Yu-gi Kantou," the highest sacred Kantou (ordination ceremony) of the Shingon sect at the time, using the Seijokoji Record ("Genealogy of the Twelfth Sonkan Shonin"), the Yu-gi Dento Sho, and the Tohoki.

-.Although there is no other example of a secular emperor receiving the Yu Gion Puja, he had steadily built up a career as a monk that was sufficient to receive it, and the process was not unique..He also pointed out that he was not a heretic in the emperor's family, but rather inherited the religious policies of his beloved father, as he used the treasures of his father's emperor, Emperor Go-Uda, to carry out this ceremony..In addition, Yoshihiko Amino, who advocates the heteronormative theory, criticized Godaigo for being more into religion than his father.、According to Uchida, the facts are the opposite..Go-Daigo is said to be a more moderate esoteric practitioner than his father, while Go-Uta has been secluding himself in the inner sanctum of Koyasan and taking disciples as a monk..He also rejected the theory of the martial sorcerer Bunkan, who was the beloved son of Go-Daigo, because he was actually a virtuous monk and an excellent scholar and painter.
+Although there is no other example of a secular emperor receiving the Yu Gion Puja, he had steadily built up a career as a monk that was sufficient to receive it, and the process was not unique.
+He also said that he was not a heretic in the emperor's family, but rather inherited the religious policies of his father, as he used the treasures of his father's emperor, Emperor Go-Uda, to carry out this ceremony.
+In addition, Yoshihiko Amino, who advocated the heteronormative theory, criticized Godaigo for being more interested in religion than his father.
+According to Uchida, the facts are the opposite.
+Go-Daigo is said to be a more moderate esoteric practitioner than his father, while Go-Uta had been secluding himself in the inner sanctum of Koyasan and taking disciples as a monk.
+He also rejected the theory of the martial sorcerer Bunkan, who was the son of Go-Daigo, on the grounds that he was a virtuous monk and an excellent scholar and painter.